 Specified Sentence Discount

-One of the many factors a judicial officer (judge or magistrate) must consider when sentencing is whether the offender pleads guilty, or indicates that he or she intends to plead guilty, to the offence, and when this occurrs in the proceedings.
+One of the many factors a judicial officer (judge or magistrate) must consider when sentencing is whether the offender pleads guilty, or indicates that they intend to plead guilty, to the offence, and when this occurs in the proceedings.

 A person charged with an offence may plead guilty at any point in the proceedings.
 The courts usually treat an early plea of guilty as a mitigating factor in sentencing, reducing the severity of the sentence.

 Amendments to the Sentencing Act 1991 from March 2008 require Victorian courts, when sentencing an offender who pleads guilty, to provide a specified sentence discount.

 The specified sentence discount is when a judicial officer:

 - imposes a less severe sentence because the offender has pleaded guilty to a charge